M777 howitzer: Ukraine

 In October 2022, Ukraine was given an additional 16 M777 by the US, and as of October 2022 had at least 170.
 In November 2022, according to U.S. and Ukrainian officials, a third of the roughly 350 Western-made howitzers (including 142 M777s given by the US) donated to Ukraine are out of action at any given time.
 Those weapons are wearing out after months of overuse, or being damaged or destroyed in combat.
-As of 12 March 2023, Oryx verified that at least 43 M-777s have been lost in combat (34 destroyed, 9 damaged).
+As of late May 2023, at least 52 M777s were reported to have been destroyed or damaged.

 One Ukrainian crew claims to have fired 6,000 rounds through their M777.
 During this time they have had four barrel changes.
-All of these barrel replacements occurred before the limit of 2,500 rounds as they noticed accuracy was decreasing.
+All of these barrel replacements occurred before the limit of 2,500 shells as they noticed accuracy was decreasing.

+Ukrainian Brigadier General Volodomyr Karpenko in a June 2022 interview said that M777 is prone to damage by shrapnel from incoming artillery fire.
+He said that ordinarily two of the six M777 guns in an artillery battery would require maintenance due to shrapnel damage to subsystems after every "artillery contact".
+Russian forces claim to have seized a damaged and inoperable M777 during fighting in Siversk in eastern Ukraine in July 2022.

+As of 27 April 2025, the Oryx blog, recorded at least 101 M777s having been lost in combat (55 destroyed, 44 damaged, 2 captured).
+The Oryx's list only includes destroyed or damaged equipment of which photo or videographic evidence is available, thus the amount of equipment lost could be higher than Oryx documented.

 United States

 The M777 succeeded the M198 howitzer in the United States Marine Corps and United States Army in 2005.
-In 2014 the US military began fielding several upgrades to its M777 howitzers including new liquid crystal display units, software updates, improved power systems, and muzzle sensors for onboard ballistic computing.
+In 2014 the US military began fielding several upgrades to its M777 howitzers, including new liquid crystal display units, software updates, improved power systems, and muzzle sensors for onboard ballistic computing.
 Future upgrades include a touchscreen Chief Section Display, a new Mission System Computer, and a digital radio.